wagnerjfr/springboot-rest-mysql/README.md

 ```
 mvn clean package docker:build -DskipTests
 ```
-The successful outpu of the process should be:
+The successful output of the process should be:
 ```
 Successfully built 39af6a93108a
 Successfully tagged docker.mycompany.com/spring-rest-mysql:latest